Free-range birds are more susceptible to avian influenza.

 This entails the culling of all infected and exposed birds, the correct disposal of carcasses and all animal products, thorough decontamination of infested premises as well as strict quarantine and movement controls of poultry and at-risk vehicles to prevent the disease from spreading.

 The process is done under government supervision.
 Special protective clothing and gear are worn during the process, even if the strain is not transmissible to humans.

-In many countries there seems to be a seasonal link, with outbreaks occurring around fall and then dissipating as the climate becomes warmer.
-South Africa monitors the disease in wild birds and on farms, to take quick steps and alert others of the danger when an outbreak occur.
+In many countries, there seems to be a seasonal link, with outbreaks occurring around fall and then dissipating as the climate becomes warmer.
+South Africa monitors the disease in wild birds and on farms, to take quick steps and alert others of the danger when an outbreak occurs.

 By Glenneis Kriel